borntofrappe/Practice-Front-End-Web-Development/CodepenChallenge Teach Design Concept/README.md

 I decided to scrap the whole idea of SVG icons.
 Wasn't too proud of the result.

-The end result is well documented and soon live on codepen.
+The end result is well documented and live [right here](https://codepen.io/borntofrappe/full/OoWGYe/).
 The components are live and well in the 'Carousel Grid React' folder.